Stained Glass Tools – Pliers

 As is usual with stained glass tools, there’s often a different tool for different parts of the same process.
 And pliers are no exception.

-Here you can find out about the range of pliers, what they’re for and how to use them.
-They are indispensible for cutting and will soon become one of your most important stained glass tools.
+Find out about the range of pliers, what they’re for and how to use them.
+Stained glass pliers are indispensable for cutting and will soon become one of your most important stained glass tools.

 These are particularly useful and have two uses: